 27. Use HRSA clinics.
-Approximately 44 million Americans have no or inadequate health.
+Approximately 44 million Americans have no or inadequate health insurance.
 Run by the U.S. Department of Health and Human Services, Health Resources and Services Administration clinics offer medical, dental, and mental health care services even if you don't have health insurance.
 Fees are based on what you can afford to pay.

 28. Join membership and loyalty programs at chain pharmacies.
 They can offer discounts and savings on prescription drugs and other purchases.
 According to Valuepenguin loyalty programs can save seniors up to 15% on prescriptions.

 29. Say yes to generic drugs.
-According to the U.S. Food and Drug Administration, generic drugs have the same active ingredients and are just as effective the name brand version, but can cost from 30 to 80% less.
+According to the U.S. Food and Drug Administration, generic drugs have the same active ingredients and are just as effective as the name brand version, but can cost from 30 to 80% less.